 Any changes in the estimates for the cost are accounting for on a prospective basis.
-In determining the costs of site restoration, there is uncertainty regarding the nature and extent of the restoration due to community g) Functional and presentation currency h) Goods and service tax
+In determining the costs of site restoration, there is uncertainty regarding the nature and extent of the restoration due to community.

 Expectations and future legislations.
 Accordingly, the costs have been determined on the basis that the restoration will be completed within one year of abandoning the site.